Olesya24/EpamTask/README.md

 404 - not found, can't delete advertisement with such id

-## Search for advertisements by a unique identifier
+## Search for advertisements by ID

 __*GET /advertisements/{adId}*__